dahm641/tech258_python/scripting/readme.md

 A programme is more interactive and helps humans communicate with their computers better. usually for large scale programmes with a broad rang of activities. can be used with compiled or interpreted languages whereas scripts have a very specific task and are usually just interpreted languages.
 ## What are packages

 Packages are predfined groups of functions that we can call upon to save ourselves from writing extra code.
-They are made to make our life easier and reduce the amount of coding we need to do with some built in functions
+They are made to make our life easier and reduce the amount of coding we need to do with some built in functions.

+We can import them from online and other places too if needed. this can be done using the `pip` command in the terminal.

 An example is:
 ```python